euroargodev/DMQC_status_and_statistics/README.md

 - __Plot 01 and 02__: State of the DMQC per country, in number of floats and/or profiles (one plot per parameter) <br />

+These plots present the number of floats (resp. profiles) by country: total number, number at least DMQCed once, number older than {sage} year  and number at least DMQCed once and older than {sage} year.
+By default, sage = 1 year.
+Here country refers to country associated to the float in the OceanOPS database.
+It is coded using the OTAN trigramme code.
+The used correspondence can be found in the file country_code_{yyy-mm-dd}.txt.
+N.B.: For the European case and the European BGC case, the countries outside Europe but for which floats are decoded at Coriolis where gathered under the 'EXT' trigramme.

 <p float="left">
 <img
 src="https://github.com/delphinedobler/DMQC_status_and_statistics/blob/main/OUTPUT_examples/MOCCA_case/Plots/01_MOCCA_Fleet_CTD_DMQC_status_nb_floats_by_country_20230713.png" width="400" />